CMS-LUMI-POG/Normtags/Scripts/NBX/README.md

   * Fill 3599 was a very early test of the Stable Beams flag but this was well before actual beams were present or BRILDAQ was taking data, so there is no luminometer data for this fill.
   * Fill 4717 is in WBM as a fill with Stable Beams, but there is no actual data for this fill present either in WBM or in the lumi DB.
 Possibly this was also a test of some sort.

 * `results_2015_final.txt` contains the final output from `getNBX.py`.
 This is after the thresholds for some fills have been manually adjusted and some discrepancies have been manually resolved.
 There are still some mismatches in this output caused by, for instance, HI fills where some bunches fluctuate above or below the threshold, but these mismatches are relatively uncommon.
 The remaining discrepancies are discussed in more detail below.
+The file contains one line for each fill, of the format: fill number,WBM target bunches,WBM colliding bunches,beam bunches,luminometer bunches as well as various informational and error messages; if you just want the output data, you can grep for lines containing ",".

 * `investigateBeamDiffs.py` is a script to further investigate cases where the beam data differs from the luminometer data.
 It will go through the per-BX per-LS beam data and look for differences.
 Run it with one or more fill numbers as arguments to investigate those fills.

 * `investigateBXLumiDiffs.py` is a script to further investigate cases where the luminometer per-BX data disagrees between the luminometers.
 As above, run it with one or more fill numbers as arguments.

 * `postprocess2015.py` takes the final output file (`results_2015_final.txt`, unless a different file is specified), and breaks the fills down into different categories depending on whether all four inputs agree, or whether one (or more) inputs disagree with the rest.

+* `2016FillsWBM.csv`, `results_2016_final.txt`, and `postprocess2016.py` are the 2016 versions of the above files.
+Note that `postprocess2016.py` also has the functionality to look for fills which have been affected by the bug in TCDS which causes the number from the beam data to be off by one.

 ## 2015 details